conorosully/deep-learning/README.md

   </tr>
   <tr>
     <td>DNN Classification</td>
-    <td>Compare the performance of logistic regression to a DNN Classififier on a non-linear dataset</td>
+    <td>Compare the performance of logistic regression to a DNN Classifier on a non-linear dataset</td>
   </tr>
 </table>